-- (a) Describe and apply the different sources of Tax Laws inTanzania - (b) Identify the general rules for interpretation oftax laws
+- (a) Describe and apply the different sources of Tax Laws - (b) Identify the general rules for interpretation oftax laws

 7.2.3.
-Tax Planning, Avoidance and Evasion Learners will be able to:
+Tax Planning, Avoidance and Evasion

 - (a) Differentiate between tax planning, tax avoidance and evasion - (b) Describe maxims of tax planning - (c) Explain main causes of tax avoidance and evasion - (d) Identify general practices through which a taxpayer can eliminate or minimize tax liability through tax avoidance and evasion - (e) Identify and explain the ways that can be employed to minimize tax avoidance and evasion - (f) Apply income tax law measures against tax avoidance in Tanzania.